 Of course, as you are reading this list, please keep in mind that everyone has different levels of comfort.
 My suggestion is to pack whatever you might need or want at the hospital during your stay to feel the most comfortable.
 I am of the belief that it’s better to have it and not need it than to need it and not have it.

-Given that I gave birth during the pandemic, my birth partner wasn’t able to leave to get anything I forgot or realized I might need later on.
-Honestly, your partner might not want to leave you while you are in labor.
+Given that I gave birth during the pandemic, my husband wasn’t able to leave to get anything I realized I needed.
+Honestly, you probably won’t want your partner to leave you while you are in labor.
 And I wouldn’t be surprised if they had a hard time tearing themselves away from that little bundle of joy once you give birth.
-I would be surprised if you were willing to let your support person leave you while you are struggling through labor or trying to recover after birth.
+It’s much easier to plan for what you might need and not need to leave for anything else.

 Prepare for More than the Hospital